Today is my Ellie’s fifth birthday.

 I will go with that.

-She loves her grandparents, cousins, aunts and uncle so much.
+She loves her grandparents, cousins, aunts and uncle so much and talks about them non-stop.

-When am I gonna see them?
+When am I gonna see mamie and papa?
 When do we go visit them?
 Can I talk to Mamie on the phone?

 Which makes me so happy because our blood family lives so far away.

-But yet she has this strong connection with all of them.
+Yet she has this strong connection with all of them as well as our Illinois/extended family.

-They fight, they hit each other, they yell at each other but the first thing Ella says when I pick her up at school, every time, is "is Anna at home/in the car?"
+They fight, they hit each other, they yell at each other but the first thing Ellie says when I pick her up at school is always, “Is Annie at home/in the car?”

-And the first thing Anna says when she gets in the door after school is, "where is Ella?"
+And the first thing Annie says when she gets in the door after school is, “where is Ellie?”

 They might be 7.5 years apart but they are tight.